pepopowitz/10-things-about-react/slides/src/08-03-developer-experience.md

 It makes it really easy to see if your component is getting the props you're expecting

 which is really useful for debugging

+---

+Trail: 4.
+Developer Experience

+## Performance

+Notes:

+Performance baked into react

+you're guided to the pit of success

+Some neat techniques to make sure your app renders quickly...

+---

+Trail: 4.
+Developer Experience, Performance

+## Reconciliation

+Notes:

+including the most well-known, Reconciliation

+- aka virtual-dom diffing

+- renders component to a "virtual" dom

+- compares that virtual dom to actual dom

+- only updates that which has changed

+- perf because slowest part of any UI is the actual commits to the DOM.

 ...